 If you've heard the first two episodes, you'll remember that we started with Luke and his introduction, and then last time we looked at John and now we're going to look at Matthew.
 They're all totally different.
 They're approaching the same event from a totally different point of view.
 Luke described the process of writing, as his starting point, and he's speaking more like a historian and a researcher who's looking for eyewitness evidence.
 He didn't see the events of Jesus' life himself and so he's compiling a historical gospel from accurate eyewitness testimony.
 John, on the other hand, gave a great cosmic picture of Jesus as the Word who was there in eternity with God, became flesh and who dwelt among us, and brought light into our lives and he spoke of John the Baptist and the whole process of being born again or becoming a child of God through Jesus coming.
 It's a really grand introduction that John gives.

 Now we come to Matthew, and as I mentioned in the first episode, Matthew's very focused on the Jewish aspects of Jesus and he's focused on communicating to the Jewish people.
 Matthew is one of the twelve Apostles, sometimes called Levi in the text, either Matthew or Levi, and he writes from a very Jewish point of view.
 His starting point is characteristically Jewish and he brings a genealogy of Jesus, or an ancestry, going back many generations right to the beginning of the Jewish race.
 I'm going to use this text as the basis for this episode.
-There are two genealogies of Jesus in the gospels.
+There are two genealogies of Jesus in the Gospels.
 There's one in Luke 3, which is also very important and is a parallel passage to the one that we're going to look at.
 We're going to look at the one in Matthew 1: 1 - 17.
-I'm going to read that for you very shortly.

 Ancestry, family history, genealogy means different things to different people.
 For many people in Western countries their ancestry is relatively insignificant.
 Some people don't know too much about their ancestry.
 For people in many developing countries, in many tribal cultures, and many cultures with multi-ethnic communities, then their family history and their ancestry is very important, especially if that's connected to particular land and particular places.
 We all approach this from a slightly different point of view but the way I'm going to approach it is looking at it through a Jewish lens.
 For the Jewish people, ancestry was incredibly important and throughout the Old Testament there are a number of genealogies.
 The Jews trace their connections all the way back to Abraham, the father of their nation very firmly and so genealogy is something that's very important to the Jews.
 It's important in identifying Jesus' place in Jewish history, and also his place in prophetic history, as we shall see.
 There are lots of key prophecies in the Old Testament that apply very specifically to Jesus, and the genealogies help us to work out how that connection is made.